Things to do on Sunday for Your Most Productive Week EVER

 As Sunday winds down, make your to-do list for Monday.
 What can you knock out on the first day of the week to make the rest of the week easier?
 “Eat that frog” and plan to get the toughest actions done first.

-Next, set out what you need for the next morning (computer, lunches, outfit, etc).
+Next, set out what you need for the next morning (computer, coffee, lunches, outfit, etc).
 When you run around like a crazy person Monday morning, it sets a bad precedent for the week.
 Avoid that with a little preparation.

 GO TO BED EARLY